 “Bundle by insuring your home and car (even boat) with the same company, because you may be able to save money if you have more than one type of policy with the same insurance company,” said Joe Meisinger, chief underwriting officer and head of national products for personal insurance at Travelers.
 “Also, consider bundling your valuable items and umbrella liability policies to save.”

-But bundling isn’t the only way to save.
+Bundling isn’t the only way to save, though.
 Take a look at these helpful tips to get more from your auto, homeowners and life insurance companies — all while paying less.

 Auto Insurance: Increase Your Deductible